 How can parents best help their children achieve good grades?
-Parents have been criticised recently for how they go about this.
+Parents have previously been criticised for how they go about this.
 Respected educator Sir Anthony Seldon labelled them as ‘clueless narcissists’.
-The BBC recently reported how controlling parents can harm their child's mental health, and the Secret Teacher in The Guardian said they were responsible for creating a suffocating pressurised environment.
+The BBC reported how controlling parents can harm their child's mental health, and the Secret Teacher in The Guardian said they were responsible for creating a suffocating pressurised environment.

 What Can Parents Do to Help?